 Analysis

-This section presents tools for analysing model generate data, including functions to extract metrics and plot graphs.
+This section presents tools for analysing model generated data, including functions to extract metrics and plot graphs.

 Setup